tensorpack/tensorpack/examples/DisturbLabel/README.md

 of p.
 All experiements run for 100 epochs, with lr decay, which are enough for them to converge.

-I suppose the disturb method works as a random noise that could prevent SGD from getting stuck, if training data are too easy or too few.
+I suppose the disturb method works as a random noise that could prevent SGD from getting stuck, if training data are too easy to fit or too few.
-It didn't work for harder problems such as SVHN:
+The method didn't work for slightly harder problems such as SVHN:

 ![svhn](svhn.png)